 # app.py import requests res = requests.get('https://api.github.com/users/KrunalLathiya') data = res.json() print(data['login'])

-In the above code, first, we have imported the requests module and then use the GET method to send a GET request to the GitHub api and save the response inside the res variable and then call the json() method on that object and we get the dictionary and then I have called the dictionary by its key and we get the result.
+In the above code, first, we have imported the requests module and then use the GET method to send the GET request to the GitHub api and save the Response inside the res variable and then call the json() method on that object and we get the dictionary.
+Then I have called the dictionary by its key, and we get the result.